duzhewang/ProgrammingNotes/Python/jupyternotebook.md

   jupyter notebook
   ```
 ### nbviewer
 Sometimes, when opening jupyter notebook on Github, it shows something went wrong.
 That is, the notebook rendering on Github is having some hiccups.
-Instead, we can cope and paster the notebook link to https://nbviewer.jupyter.org/.
+Instead, we can copy and paster the notebook link to https://nbviewer.jupyter.org/.

 ### Add date, author name in jupyter notebook